Yanchep: Amenities and facilities

 As a suburb, Yanchep has a shopping centre with a large Woolworths, various specialty shops such as a newsagency, butcher, bakery, hair salon, travel agency, cafe, massage and nail salons and fast food outlets.
 A garden centre, vet and various other businesses are also located in the industrial area a few hundred metres from the shopping centre.
-Residents can also rely on Butler, Clarkson and Joondalup, 15–30 km south, for more shops and public services.

-Yanchep is a popular tourist destination.
-With the Yanchep lagoon, Yanchep Inn in the National Park.
+Yanchep has several tourist sites located within the National Park, including the Yanchep lagoon, Big Yanchep Toe and the Yanchep Inn.